If you love cats, you’re in for a treat today, as here we have 100 cat facts you won’t want to miss!

 While it is possible to find vegan and vegetarian cat food supplies, you won’t ever find a respected vet who would ever dream of recommending them.

-Cats can find their way home even if they have traveled miles away and we have no idea how they do it!
+Cats can find their way home even if they have traveled miles away; we have no idea how they do it!

 Maybe you’ve experienced it personally, or maybe you’ve heard a story from a friend of a friend.